 Suicide affects different people in different ways, and the course of grief for each person is unique.
 However, there are some common reactions to the suicide of someone close that may be experienced during the grieving process.

 Feelings of guilt and blame

-Many people who are bereaved through suicide have feelings of guilt.
+Many survivors of suicide loss have feelings of guilt.
 They may feel they should have ‘seen the suicide coming’ or that they ‘missed the signs’.
 ‘If only I had done this’ or ‘If only I had not done that’ are common thoughts.